Depending on your current asset allocation and investment needs, the best energy ETFs in Canada can be a good addition to your investment portfolio.

 In today’s world, energy ETFs can be a very profitable investment.

-As the world’s population continues to grow, demand for energy is unlikely to go down.
+As the world’s population grows, energy demand is unlikely to decrease.
 In addition, the shift towards cleaner energy also presents a good investment opportunity.

-Many traditional energy companies have started to pivot towards investments in alternative energy, meaning that the sector still has lots of room to grow in the future.
+Many traditional energy companies have started to pivot towards investments in alternative energy, meaning that the sector still has much room to grow.

 Downsides of Energy ETFs and Stocks